Orange-breasted falcon

-The orange-breasted falcon (Falco deiroleucus) is a Near Threatened bird of prey in the family Falconidae, the falcons and caracaras.
-It is found in southern Mexico, Belize, Guatemala, Panama, and either definitely or probably in every South American country except Chile and Uruguay.
+The orange-breasted falcon (Falco deiroleucus) is a bird of prey in the family Falconidae, the falcons and caracaras.
+It is found in southern Mexico, Belize, Guatemala, Panama, and in all South American countries except Chile and Uruguay, though in Argentina only in the far northwest.
+Despite its wide range, it is scarce, and considered by IUCN to be Near Threatened.

 Taxonomy and systematics

-The orange-breasted falcon looks like a larger version of the bat falcon (F. rufigularis) with whom it can be easily mistaken.
-They share plumage and vocal characteristics and may be sister species.
-Those two appear to be closely related to the aplomado falcon (F. femoralis).
+The orange-breasted falcon looks like a larger version of the bat falcon (F. rufigularis) with which it can easily be mistaken.
+They share plumage and vocal characteristics and are sister species.
+These two had been thought to be closely related to the aplomado falcon (F. femoralis), but more recent genetic evidence shows they are more closely related to the Old World hobbies than to any other New World falcon.

 The orange-breasted falcon is monotypic.